-GOVERNANCE 我是答 。

-Indicators Y N N/A CMS COMMENTS

-programs at the school; any management companies, service providers, or education management corporations associated with the school; the school's annual budget and its annual independent fiscal audit; the school's grade pursuant to s.
-1008.34; and, on a quarterly basis, and the minutes of governing board meetings.
-RO wawed au(Cha aror Off tire where we will always

-6. Provide a letter from the school or its attorney confirming that an employee of the school, or his or her spouse, or an employee of the school's charter management organization, or his or her spouse, are not a member of the governing board of the charter school.
-Evidence Provided

-7. Provide a letter from the school or its attorney confirming from the school that all members of its governing board are in compliance with these Florida Ethics Code provisions 112.313(2), (3), (7), and (12) and 112.3143(3), including that they have no conflicts of interest. lecidence Provided

-8. Provide a letter from the school or its attorney confirming that the school and or any of its employees, have not entered into a confidentiality agreement regarding terminated or dismissed instructional personnel or school administrators, or personnel or administrators who resign in lieu of termination, based in whole or in part on misconduct that affects the health, safety, or welfare of a student, and have not provided instructional personnel or school administrators with employment references or discuss the personnel's or administrators' performance with prospective employers in another educational setting, without disclosing the personnel's or administrators' misconduct.
-Evidence Provided
+GOVERNANCE 文字。 注意: Indicators Y N N/A CMS COMMENTS programs at the school; any management companies, service providers, or education management corporations associated with the school; the school's annual budget and its annual independent fiscal audit; the school's grade pursuant to s.
+1008.34; and, on a quarterly basis, and the minutes of governing board meetings. Į ū yiewe'l a u (Cha utor Of() (te Alicie MEALEAN ERIXE) S. Provide a letter from the school or its attorney confirming that an employee of the school, or his or her spouse, or an employee of the school's charter management organization, or his or her spouse, are not a member of the governing board of the charter school.
+Eusdanie Provided .
+Provide a letter from the school or its attorney confirming from the school that all members of its governing board are in compliance with these Florida Ethics Code provisions 112.313(2), (3), (7), and (12) and 112.3143(3), including that they have no conflicts of interest. teridence Provided confirming that the school and or any of its employees, have not entered into a confidentiality agreement regarding terminated or dismissed instructional personnel or school administrators, or personnel or administrators who resign in lieu of termination, based in whole or in part on misconduct that affects the health, safety, or welfare of a student, and have not provided instructional personnel or school administrators with employment references or discuss the personnel's or administrators' performance with prospective employers in another educational setting, without disclosing the personnel's or administrators' misconduct.
+Ewidence Provided ADDITIONAL NOTES/COMMENTS: of / m net with complia nce Signature Miriam Williams I ate 2/20/14 Signature Monica Thompkins Ι )ate 2 / /20/14 Signature - · D ate ·-· ,

-ADDITIONAL NOTES/COMMENTS: 11

-indicators out ot I complia

-Signature Mirlam Williams L vate 2/20/14 .

-Signature Monica Thompkins Ι Date 2/ 20/14

-Signature · D ate ·- - · · · · · · · · · · · · · · · · · · · ,

-CHARTER SC CHOOL: PALM BEACH GARDENS SCHOOL OF
+CHARTER SO CHOOL: PALM BEACH GARDENS SCHOOL OF

 TECHNOLOGY ARTS STEVE BYRNE

 Date of Visit: 2-20-2014